eliasmagn/postmarketOS_kiauh/checklist.md

 - [x] Autostart KlipperScreen automatically on Phosh/Plasma desktops and OpenRC consoles without relying on systemd units.
 - [x] Gate Moonraker update-manager's `managed_services` stanza behind the selected KlipperScreen autostart backend.
 - [x] Document postmarketOS-specific prerequisites for the init-service abstraction and Wayland presets in the README.
+- [x] Defer the Wayland preset prompt until after the backend choice so X11 installs no longer see the question prematurely.
 - [ ] Capture feedback from postmarketOS test runs and extend the compatibility matrix as needed.
 - [ ] Automate KlipperScreen smoke tests on postmarketOS handsets/tablets to validate display presets after updates.
 - [ ] Upstream missing Alpine packaging workarounds (e.g., `packagekit`, `libcamera-apps-lite`) to reduce custom steps.